graphdeco-inria/editable-gaussian-reflections/README.md

 ```
 We recommend working with dense init; this code base does not support densification.

-You may need to adjust the `--binning_scale` flag to get good results.
+You may need to adjust the `--voxel_scale` flag to get good results.

+The script `scripts/prepare_initial_ply.sh` contains the hyperparameters we used in all scenes.

 ### Training
 ```bash
 SCENE_PATH=data/renders/shiny_kitchen
 MODEL_PATH=out/shiny_kitchen